WilliamVenner/gmsv_concolormsg/README.md

 # 🌈 gmsv_concolormsg

-This module for Garry's Mod fixes x86-64 Windows 64-bit SRCDS not displaying colours.
+This module for Garry's Mod fixes x86-64 Windows 64-bit SRCDS not displaying colours and UTF-8.

-Why does it do that?
-Who knows!
-But it's easily fixable.

 I hope this will improve your local development experience.